 Types of Peril for Home Hazard Insurance

-Insurers will typically list down the perils you are protected against in the policy.
+Insurers will typically list down the perils included in the policy.
 The list of such perils is quite extensive.
 According to the Insurance Information Institute, the common perils covered in home hazard insurance policy are:

 - Fire and smoke